Ezekiel Henty

-Ezekiel Isoken Henty (born 13 May 1993) is a Nigerian footballer who plays as a striker for Cypriot club Apollon Limassol on loan from the Slovak club Slovan Bratislava.
+Ezekiel Isoken Henty (born 13 May 1993) is a Nigerian footballer who plays as a striker for Israeli club Maccabi Bnei Reineh.

 Club career

 AC Milan

 Born in Lagos, Nigeria, Henty began his career at Flying Sports before joining AC Milan on 15 September 2012, alongside Favour Aniekan and was assigned to Milan Primavera.
 After being assigned to Milan Primavera, Henty went on to score 10 times in 22 appearances in all competitions, including scoring two braces against Cittadella Primavera and Udinese Primavera.
 While at Milan Primavera, Henty began taking responsibility since moving to Europe and have since grown up.

 Ahead of the 2013–14 season, Henty was told by AC Milan management that he would need to be loaned out to gain first team experience.
 The following month, in July, it was announced that Henty was loaned out to Serie B side Spezia for the remainder of the 2013–14 season.
 After starting out on the substitute bench, Henty then scored his first Spezia goal on 24 September 2013, in a 2–1 win over Ternana.
 However, he struggled in the first team at Spezia and returned to his parent club, with just six appearances and scoring once.

 Shortly after the end of his loan spell at Spezia, Henty joined Lega Pro side Perugia on loan for the rest of the season on 9 January 2014.
 Henty made his Perugia debut on 12 January 2014, coming on as a late substitute, in a 5–0 win over AS Gubbio.
 It wasn't until on 24 January 2014 when he scored again, in a 3–2 win over Grosseto.
 Although his playing time was reduced towards the end of the season, Henty played a role in the play-offs against Virtus Entella when he scored in a 3–1 win to help the club gain promotion to Serie B. At his time at Perugia, Henty went on to score 2 times in twelve appearances.

 In the summer of 2014, Henty was linked around Europe with a move to Sivasspor and Vitória.
 Instead, Henty opted to join Slovenian side Gorica on loan on 29 August 2014.
 Two days later, on 31 August 2014, he made his Gorica debut, coming on as a second-half substitute, in a 2–1 loss against Rudar Velenje.
 It wasn't until on 29 September 2014 when he scored his first goal for the club, in a 2–1 win over Krka.
 He then scored again on 19 October 2014, in a 3–0 win over Radomlje.
 However, he found himself on the sidelines when he suffered an injury in late October.
 Despite this, Henty went on to score two times in thirteen appearances for the side.